Dr Martin Lamb

 I've been at Leeds since 1999 having previously spent 16 years working abroad, as a VSO English teacher in Sulawesi, Indonesia, and then as a teacher and teacher trainer on various British Council-managed ELT projects in Indonesia and Bulgaria.
 I have also taught EFL in Sweden and Saudi Arabia.

-At Leeds I have been heavily involved in the department's work in Oman; a large-scale BA programme for Omani teachers of English that ran from 1999-2009, and more recently an MA TESOL run in cooperation with Majan College from 2008-10.
+For my first ten years at Leeds I was heavily involved in the department's work in Oman; a large-scale BA programme for Omani teachers of English that ran from 1999-2009, and an MA TESOL run in cooperation with Majan College from 2008-10.

-I am interested in all aspects of language learner motivation, but especially how it relates to identity, social relations and autonomous learning behaviour, and how it can be developed through good teaching.
+I am interested in all aspects of language learner motivation, but especially how it relates to identity, social relations and autonomous learning behaviour.
+I'm also concerned with how it can be developed through good teaching.
 Most of my research has been based in Indonesia, trying to understand the various motivational and social factors that contribute to the successful learning of English.
-My most recent project (with my colleague Martin Wedell) was a British Council-funded investigation into ‘inspiring’ English teaching in state schools in China and Indonesia.
-A talk I gave on this research can be viewed at: http://englishagenda.britishcouncil.org/seminars/inspiring-teachers-state-school-teachers-english-china-and-indonesia-who-generate-long-term

-I am now Coordinator of the MA TESOL programme and teach a number of different Masters modules, specifically on L2 speaking, assessing language learning, and developing practical teaching skills.
-I also teach undergraduate modules on 'Education in a multilingual world' and 'Globalization, identity and English language education', and am a personal and academic tutor to international MA students.
+I teach a number of different Masters modules, specifically on L2 oral communication, assessing language learning, and developing practical teaching skills.
+I also teach a 3rd year undergraduate module 'Globalization, identity and English language education', and am a personal and academic tutor to international MA students.

 I supervise several PhD students working in the area of learner and teacher motivation and would be glad to hear from any potential UK or international doctoral student with similar interests.